caramelomartins/awesome-linters/README.md

 - [tidyall](https://metacpan.org/release/Code-TidyAll) - an all-in-one code
   tidier and validator with many available backends, caching, filtering-by-paths, and some other features.
+- [Trunk Check](https://github.com/trunk-io/plugins) - Protect your repos with
+  100+ security tools, static analyzers, linters & formatters.
+Automatically configures according to your tech stack.
+Run locally or with a git hook.
 - [violations-lib](https://github.com/tomasbjerre/violations-lib) - a library
   for parsing reports from static code analyzers.
 Can be used with Jenkins, Gradle, Maven and command line tools.